yiqiangjizhang/yiqiangjizhang/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Aerospace Engineering (Software developer at my spare time)
-- 🌱 I’m currently learning Python, Javascript and React
+- 🌱 I’m currently learning EVERYTHING I CAN!
-- 👯 I’m looking to collaborate on startups!
+- 👯 I’m looking to Contribute more to Open Source projects!
 - 🤔 I’m looking for help with programming applications and websites
 - 💬 Ask me about tech and engineering questions!
 - 📫 How to reach me: [Twitter - @yiqiangji](https://twitter.com/yiqiangji) , [Youtube - @yiqiangji](https://www.youtube.com/channel/UClLY8hvX7CLnGcq8tjQmIFw) , [Youtube - @hitechxy](https://www.youtube.com/hitechxy)